Are restaurants with tabletop activities a real thing?

 VISIT THEM HERE: https://bonusroundcafe.com/

-Bonus Round Game Café offers simple café foods as well as a selection of beer and wine that players can enjoy along with their board games.
-The employees know their board games well and are ready to offer suggestions as well as help clarify anything in the instructions along the way.
+Bonus Round Recreation Café offers simple café foods as well as a selection of beer and wine that players can enjoy along with their gameboard games.
+The employees know their board activities well and are ready to offer suggestions as well as help clarify anything in the instructions along the way.
 There is a food and drink minimum at this restaurant, so groups must order at least $10 per person to stay an hour.